phoe/with-branching/README.md

 This is an implementation of compile-time branching in portable Common Lisp.

-The main use case is to avoid closing over variables for performance reasons.
+The main use case is to avoid closing over variables for performance.

 ## Manual